ouspg/CompSec/Lab6_Bonus_Challenge_Digital_Forensics/README.md

 You can find good overview of the fied from [Wikipedia](https://en.wikipedia.org/wiki/Digital_forensics)

+Notice that this lab does not make you actually any kind of certified digigal forensics expert.
+There exist actual training for those jobs which may include also lot of evicence chain-of-custody and legal issues which are not paid attention in this lab at all.
+This lab tries to concentrate on interesting problem-solving situations which could theoretically be part of forensic investigation in real life.

 ## Practical arrangements of this lab

 This lab does not require any specific Linux distribution to be used.
 You are required to install quite many tools yourself, so anything you can install them on is good enough.
 Kali image used earlier in this course should work reasonably well with this lab (and it has large set of needed tools already installed).